 All too often, you watch others receive the same compensation when they don’t work nearly as hard as you!

-What if you could work a flexible schedule that allowed you to work when you were full of energy, but not when you were tired or sluggish?
+What if you could work at a new job with a flexible schedule that allowed you to work when you were full of energy, but not when you were tired or sluggish?
 What if you were paid for what you accomplished?